jack126guy/rowboat-music-example/README.md

 # Rowboat Music Example

-Rowboat Music Example is an example site for the [Rowboat Music](https://github.com/jack126guy/rowboat-music).
+Rowboat Music Example is an example site for the [Rowboat Music](https://github.com/jack126guy/rowboat-music) theme for Hugo.

 ## License